Gutter and downpipe problems on older buildings

-The most common method of rainwater disposal on traditional buildings is cast iron gutters and downpipes.
+Recognising some common gutter and downpipe problems that affect older buildings can help you take appropriate action early.
+The most common method of rainwater disposal on older buildings is cast iron gutters and downpipes.
 Cast iron was introduced in the 19th century.
 Many earlier buildings did not have gutters, and in Georgian buildings it was common to hide downpipes internally and use a parapet gutter lined in lead.

-A build-up of leaves, silt and slate debris often leading to vegetation growth.
+Check for a build-up of leaves, silt and slate debris, as these can often lead to vegetation growth and block up guttering.

 Ensure any open gulley traps at ground level are free from debris, plant growth and gravel.
-There are no blockages in the underground drainage system.
+Check there are no blockages in the underground drainage system.

-Broken or loose brackets, possibly putting the gutter out of alignment.
+Check to see if there are any broken or loose gutter brackets, possibly putting the gutter out of alignment.

 Look for chipped, spilt, flaking paint finishes or rust on cast iron.
-Look for small holes, tears and thinning of the surface in lead gutters.
 Problem areas to look out for are the back of gutters where they are tight against the wall or tucked under slates and behind downpipes and at the joints.
+Check for small holes, tears and thinning of the surface in lead gutters.

-Keep all items clear of blockages allowing water to run freely and quickly from the roof.
-Keep cast iron in good condition by painting regularly.
-Have lead gutters checked by a skilled person.
+Keep all items clear of blockages allowing water to run freely and quickly from the roof by cleaning the gutters of blockages – especially in winter.
+Keep the cast iron in good condition by painting it regularly.
+Make sure you have lead gutters checked by a skilled lead contractor.